 I found out that a lot of people are allergic to lanolin (which is a naturally occurring oil in wool-bearing animals) or animal dander within wool.
 So, if you’re unsure whether you’re allergic to lanolin or not, it’s worth doing a patch test.
 It could open up a world of yarn possibilities if you know this information.

-But for those of you who suffer from wool and everything that comes with it, I’ve compiled a list of some wool alternatives.
+But for those of you who suffer from wool and everything that comes with it, I’ve compiled a list of some yarn alternatives.
 Some of my favorite yarns in various weights, so you’re covered for any project you work on!

 Cotton and Cotton Blends